-The TFI Screening Series is a media literacy program and yearlong presentation of films that serve New York City youth and educators with access to free, relevant programming.
+The TFI Screening Series is a media literacy program and yearlong presentation of films that provides New York City youth and educators with access to free, relevant programming.
 Available in classrooms or in theater venues, each screening is followed by a discussion, a workshop, or Q&A talkbacks with the filmmakers to enhance students’ academic engagement and foster critical thinking skills.
-Offering documentary and narrative films, the TFI Screening Series provides an interactive experience where students participate in thematic discussions, interact with filmmakers, and engage with each other through post-screening activities.
-Screenings are available on a first-come-first-serve basis and are free-of-charge.
+Offering documentary and scripted films, the TFI Screening Series provides an interactive experience where students participate in thematic discussions, connect with filmmakers, and engage with each other through post-screening activities.
+Screenings are available on a first-come-firstserved basis and are free of charge.

-Beginning this year, the TFI Screening Series comes to your school or cultural institution!
+Bring the TFI Screening Series to your school or cultural institution!
 Adjustable to school assembly or classroom formats, screenings and workshops are co-facilitated with TFI teaching artists to help educators effectively run activities and discussions.
-In-school screenings will focus on documentary shorts and can designed to be completed within a one-hour school period or longer.
+In-school screenings will focus on documentary shorts and can be designed to be completed within a one-hour school period or longer.

 If you are interested in bringing a group of students, learn more about the current season and register as a group.
 For questions, contact Derek Nguyen, TFI Director of Education Programs at firstname.lastname@example.org.

 Middlesex County Vocational Technical School (MCTV School of the Arts)